kohnmart/website/content/projects/home-gallery-vr.md

 Home Gallery VR is a virtual reality application for photographers and artists.
 The creators can view their images in unprecedented size and perspective.
 Nowadays, we are consuming images extremely quickly on social media and other creator platforms.
 So fast, that we often don't understand how much passion, creativity and energy someone has put into a project.
 With this application, I want to return the focus and value to the individual artwork. <br /> <br />

 ## File Browser
 I developed an embedded file browser that can transfer images from any folder to the frames.
-The browser loads the folder content in small batches to keep the cache size stable.
-In addition, the incoming images are reduced to a thumbnail resolution.
-The browser also manages the various sets of the gallery.
-Each set consists of a JSON file.
-This contains the saved images it´s parameters.
 ## Scenery

 <image-loader height="medium_wide" image="dev/home-vr/view"></image-loader>